amomen9/PostgreSQL/Barman/barman_2.14.md

-III) start & enable service by issuing the following command:
+III. start & enable service by issuing the following command: